Segun98/Segun98/README.md

 ### Welcome!
 I have been expecting you 👋

-- Wrote my first line of code in July 2019.
 - I build stuff mostly with the MERN stack (REST/Graphql APIs)
 - I am currently working on getting better at JavaScript with Data Structures & Algorithms, Nodejs, Vuejs...